WebexCC-SA/LAB-2334/docs/Lab2.md

 ## Goal 5: - Integrate the AI Agent into the flow.

-At the end of this goal, you will release the importance of AI Agent in simplifying the workflows.
+At the end of this goal, you will realize the importance of AI Agent in simplifying the workflows.
 It allows the brands to move from a structured workflow which requires you to capture and program all paths of interaction to meet the required customer experience to have an